Cassowary: Behaviour and ecology

 Courtship and pair-bonding rituals begin with the vibratory sounds broadcast by females.
 Males approach and run with their necks parallel to the ground while making dramatic movements of their heads, which accentuate the frontal neck region.
 The female approaches drumming slowly.
 The male crouches on the ground, and the female either steps on the male's back for a moment before crouching beside him in preparation for copulation, or she may attack.
 This is often the case with the females pursuing the males in ritualistic chasing behaviours that generally terminate in water.
 The male cassowary dives into water and submerges himself up to his upper neck and head.
 The female pursues him into the water, where he eventually drives her to the shallows, where she crouches making ritualistic motions of her head.
 The two may remain in copulation for extended periods of time.
 In some cases, another male may approach and run off the first male.
 He will climb onto her to copulate, as well.

-Males are far more tolerant of one another than females, which do not tolerate the presence of other females.